 Students seeking GSS funds for travel to present their work MUST first apply for the $500 Graduate Student Travel Grant (GSTG, awarded by the Office of the Associate Provost for Graduate Studies) if eligible, BEFORE submitting the Traveling Graduate Student Funding Request form.

-- The GSTG application can be found by clicking on the “Travel Grant Application” link on this webpage: http://www.umassd.edu/graduate/currentstudents/
+- The GSTG application can be found by clicking on the “Travel Grant Application (PDF)” link on this webpage: https://www.umassd.edu/graduate/studentresources/

 - Note that as stated in the application, you must apply for the GSTG at least 21 days prior to the beginning of travel to be considered!